timescale/docs/cloud/service-operations/read-scaling.md

 1. You can see the read replicas for each service by clicking on the service name, navigating to the `Operations` tab, and selecting `Read scaling`.
 Read replicas are also shown in the main `Services` section.
-1. You can see connection information for the read replica like you would a normal service.
+1. You can see connection information for the read replica in the same way as a regular service.

 </Procedure>

-## HA replicas
+## High availability replicas

 HA replicas automatically come with a read-only endpoint that can be used to serve read queries.
 Queries against this endpoint can impact the performance of the primary, unlike read replicas.
-Primaries will hold any WAL that would impact a query currently being executed on an HA replica, potentially causing performance degradation.
+Primaries hold any WAL that would impact a query currently being executed on an HA replica, potentially causing performance degradation.
 By default, the query timeout on HA replicas is low (30s), which can help mitigate this risk.
 This approach is likely allowable for simple read queries, but heavier read queries risk timing out or causing performance degradation on the primary.
-For more information, see the [high availability][ha] docs.
+For more information, see the [high availability][ha] section.

 [cloud-login]: https://console.cloud.timescale.com
 [ha]: /cloud/:currentVersion:/service-operations/replicas